dyno-might/dyno-might.github.io/_posts/2023-10-26-colonoscopies.md

 layout: post
 title: You’re Invited to a Colonoscopy!
 image: /img/colonoscopies/hose.jpg
 tags:
+  - health
+  - effort
-description: "thoughts on tubes"
+description: thoughts on tubes
-excerpt: "Colonoscopies are the first-line method for preventing colorectal cancer in America —and almost nowhere else.
+excerpt: Colonoscopies are the first-line method for preventing colorectal cancer in America —and almost nowhere else.
 But do they work?
-We finally have a comprehensive trial, but it’s left gastroenterologists with more questions than answers."
+We finally have a comprehensive trial, but it’s left gastroenterologists with more questions than answers.
 permalink: /colonoscopies/
 background_color: rgb(215,216,218)
-category: "self improvement"
+category: self improvement
 ---

 This is the first part of an article that just appeared in [Asterisk magazine](https://asteriskmag.com/).
 You can read the whole thing [here](https://asteriskmag.com/issues/04/you-re-invited-to-a-colonoscopy).